OlgaPodolska/School_District_Analysis/README.md

 * Get the number of students who passed both math and reading in a DataFrame.
 * Calculate the number of students who passed both math and reading.
 * Calculate the percentage of students who passed both math and reading.

+This next project requires you to get the following key metrics for each school and place them in a school summary DataFrame.
+As a reminder, here are the key metrics you're working with:
+School name
+School type
+Total students
+Total school budget
+Per student budget
+Average math score
+Average reading score
+% passing math
+% passing reading
+% overall passing

+ # To get the passing percentages, we need to:
+ # 1. Determine what is the passing grade.
+ # 2. Get the number of students who passed math and reading.
+ # 3. Get the students who passed math and passed reading

+new DataFrame named per_school_summary_df.
+The data and columns of the DataFrame will be:
+Type of school in the "School Type" column
+Total students per school in the "Total Students" column Total budget per school in the "Total School Budget" column Total budget per student for each school in the "Per Student Budget" column Average math score for each school in the "Average Math Score" column Average reading score for each school in the "Average Reading Score" column Percentage of students passing math for each school in the "% Passing Math" column Percentage of students passing reading for each school in the "% Passing Reading" column Overall passing percentage for each school in the "% Overall Passing" column